docker/docs/docker-cloud/builds/automated-build.md

 builds break as individual users' access permissions change, and that an individual user's personal projects are not exposed to an entire organization.

-This service account should have access to any repositories that will be built, and must have administrative access to the source code repositories so it can manage deploy keys.
+This service account should have access to any repositories to be built, and must have administrative access to the source code repositories so it can manage deploy keys.
 If needed, you can limit this account to only a specific set of repositories required for a specific build.

-If you are building repositories with linked private submodules (private dependencies), you will also need to add an override `SSH_PRIVATE` environment variable to automated builds associated with the account.
+If you are building repositories with linked private submodules (private dependencies), you also need to add an override `SSH_PRIVATE` environment variable to automated builds associated with the account.

 1. Create a service user account on your source provider, and generate SSH keys for it.